systemhalted/systemhalted.github.io/_posts/2020-09-11-windows-batter-report.md

 category: System Administration
 tags: [Powershell, Unix-shell, Windows, Battery Report, ThinkPad T430, ThinkPad]
 comments: true
+description: Battery troubles?
+Generate a battery report on Windows 10.
 ---

 In my last post, I told you that I recently bought a used ThinkPad T430 from ebay.
 The first thing I noticed was that the battery drains within no time and I need to keep the laptop plugged in, which in turn means there is only little mobility that it affords me.
 So, I wanted to check how much battery life is remaining.
 Windows 10 comes with a great power tool to generate battery report.
 To generate this report, do the following: